grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 The electric motors faded off leaving the _Prospect_ completely silent.
 Hemi came down from the control room and ran his light over the chart, and immediately understood.
 "We were not going to make it outside their search area in time, so instead we will hide in the middle of it?"

-"Could be a stupid move."
-Percy replied.
-"Nothing preventing them from taking on a zigzag course all of a sudden."
+"Could be a stupid move," Percy replied, "nothing preventing them from taking on a zigzag course all of a sudden."

 "We're essentially counting on their sheer sense of symmetry."

 "You put it that way and it gives me a wisp of hope.
-Symmetry can be a powerful thing sometimes."
+Humans are suckers for symmetry."

+[//]: # (----- EDITED TO HERE -----)

 Chips, for once, was not listening to their conversation and instead had both headset pieces over her ears, concentrating on the contact.
 Every minute or so she scratched down range and bearing data on the greasy-fingerprint stained pad in front of her, while her callused free hand slowly slipped the sonar directional wheel along to follow the contact.